jtleek/ads2020/docs/index.md

 :::

-We will have two synchronous meetings a week for discussion (see section on Discussions below).
-We need to split the class into two approximately equal sized groups - the available times are these and the TAs will help coordinate getting two approximately equal groups:
+We will have two synchronous meetings a week for discussion (see section on Discussions below) - the class will be split into two approximately equal groups for these sessions:

 - __Available Times__:
-        - Mondays 9-10AM EST (1-2PM UTC)
+        - Mondays 9-10AM Baltimore Time
-        - Mondays 1:30-2:30PM EST (5:30-6:50PM UTC)
+        - Mondays 1:30-2:30PM Baltimore Time
-        - Wednesdays 1:30-2:30PM EST (5:30-6:50PM UTC)
 - __Location__: _Zoom - link available on Slack_

 For people who miss the sessions we will try to have a recap and notes that we will post to Slack so people can read them offline.

 :::keyidea
-Once you have Slack access the TAs will reach out about scheduling the class times, this needs to be done before class starts!
+If you haven't already, please fill out the pre-course survey with your information and your preferred discussion time.
 :::

+## Assignment Due Dates

+All course assignment due dates will appear on the weekly course chapter.
+Please refer to these chapters for due dates.

 ## The Pandemic